maciejgralek/youtubeVue/README.md

-# yt-play
+#YTPlay

-yt-play is an application for listening, searching and displaying multiple playlists, using Youtube API 3.
+yt-play is an application for listening to, searching and displaying multiple playlists, using Youtube API 3.

 Build with: Vue 3 (Composition API) and Bootstrap